Jash-2000/Bitcoin-and-Cryptocurrency-Technologies/Scrooge Coin/test/Readme.md

-Files used fr testing the code
+Files used for testing the code